 Bespoke Tailoring.
 Timeless Style.

-Bespoke CB
+Bespoke By CB

 How to Measure Yourself for a Suit: The DIY Guide to a Perfect Fit

-By Bespoke By CBApril 7, 2026
+By Christian BoehmApril 7, 2026

 Achieving a truly great fit in a suit is an art, but it begins with the science of accurate measurements.
-While nothing replaces the expertise of a master clothier like Christian Boehm at Bespoke By CB, understanding how to measure yourself for a suit can be incredibly empowering.
+While nothing replaces the expertise of a master clothier like Christian Boehm at Bespoke CB, understanding how to measure yourself for a suit can be incredibly empowering.
 It helps you make more informed decisions when buying off-the-rack and gives you a better baseline for discussions with a tailor.
 This DIY guide provides a foundational understanding, but always remember that custom is the gold standard for precision.

 Essential Tools and Preparation for Self-Measurement